sosuisen/git-documentdb/docs-api/git-documentdb.deleteresult.md

 - ok: ok shows always true.
 Exception is thrown when error occurs.

 - id: id of a document.
 (You might be confused.
 Underscored '\_id' is used only in a [JsonDoc](./git-documentdb.jsondoc.md) type.
-In other cases, 'id' is used.
-This is a custom of PouchDB/CouchDB.)
+In other cases, 'id' is used.)

 - file\_sha: SHA-1 hash of Git blob (40 characters)